 Can I have a friend or family member check in for me?

-The driver of each registered vehicle and all passengers in said vehicle MUST check in.
-All signatures need to be on the liability release waiver before you can be checked in.
-If you didn't get a waiver signed prior to check in, make sure you come in and sign at check in.
-No vehicle sticker or wristbands will be given without all signatures.
+No. The driver of each registered vehicle and all passengers in said vehicle MUST BE PRESENT AT CHECK IN.
+All signatures need to be on the Release of Liability waiver and the Covid Release Agreement.
+These MUST be returned to our office prior to the day of check in.
+No admission tickets, vehicle stickers, or wristbands will be given without all signatures.
+NO EXCEPTIONS!

 What type of rest-room facilities do you have?

 There are port-a-potties at the Loon Lake Dam when you start the trip and a few scattered along the trail.
-Once you get to Rubicon Springs we have several port-a-potties.
-Participants can also bring their own bucket toilets (must pack out on own – no dumping) and PETT toilet systems.
+Once you get in to Rubicon Springs Campground, there are several port-a-potties in camp.
+Participants can also bring their own bucket toilets (must pack out on own – no dumping) and PETT toilet systems

 What kind of weather can I expect on the Rubicon?